Sustainability | Renewable Energy

 Newly developed energy-efficient buildings in Växjö implement a variety of modern efficiency standards, such as strictly tested airtightness levels, efficiency standards for ventilation, and smart metering of energy consumption.

-There are energy efficiency training programs for the local builders provided by the municipality.
+There are energy-efficiency training programs for the local builders provided by the municipality.
 The primary type of new construction in Växjö is wooden passive homes.

 In fact, some new homes and buildings constructed in Växjö get enough energy from biomass and solar to actually be plus-energy buildings (generating more energy than the building consumes), similar to residences in Vauban, Germany.

-For more on Passivhaus construction in Växjö, see the below article>>>
+For more on passivhaus construction in Växjö, see:

 Here's a summary of ambitious sustainability priorities that Växjö has focused on in its quest to become fossil fuel-free:

-"Energy supply
+"Energy supply -

 Växjö has built a combined heat and power plant that produces fossil fuel free heating, cooling and electricity.
 Household organic waste is collected and made into biogas for buses and cars.
 The proportion of renewable fuels in the transport sector must increase.